+- 4. The Hon.
+Samuel Kiprono Chepkong'a, MP.

+- 5. The Hon.
+George Gitonga Murugara, MP.

+- 6. The Hon.
+T. J. Kajwang', MP.

 - 7. The Hon.
 Moses Malulu Injendi, MP.

 - 8. The Hon.
 Jane Njeri Maina, MP.

 - 9. The Hon.
 Kassim Sawa Tandaza, MP.

 - 10. The Hon.
 Catherine Omanyo, MP.

 - 11. The Hon.
 Yusuf M. Farah, MP.

-As you are aware, the 11 Members of the Select Committee have an herculian task with a very limited time of only 10 days, as you had earlier communicated and as provided for in our Standing Orders.
-Additionally, as the Members of the Committee embark on this crucial task, I wish to emphasize the paramount importance of impartiality in executing the mandate that we are bestowing on them.
+As you are aware, the 11 Members of the Select Committee have herculian task with a very limited time of only 10 days, as you had earlier communicated and as provided for in our Standing Orders.
+Additionally, as the Members of the Committee embark on this crucial task, I wish to emphasize the importance of impartiality in executing the mandate that we are bestowing on them.
 Let me be quick to point out that all these Members and, indeed, any Member of this House warrants and is capable of sitting in this Committee and executing the mandate.
 However, it is important that we emphasize the question of impartiality to consider the matters contained in the Motion.
-Therefore, the integrity of their work and the credibility of their findings will hinge upon their ability to remain as objective as they can and unbiased throughout the investigative process.
+The integrity of their work and the credibility of their findings will hinge upon their ability to remain as objective as they can and unbiased throughout the investigative process.